-The MSCI World Index gained 11.47% in the second quarter; however, these strong gains mask the heightened volatility throughout the period due to tariff policy uncertainties.
+The S&P 500 gained 10.94% in the second quarter to reach new record highs; however, these strong gains mask the heightened volatility throughout the period due to tariff policy uncertainties.
 Announced U.S. trade policies triggered a global equity sell-off in April, driven by concerns of potential trade wars, rising consumer prices, and the heightened risks of a broader economic slowdown.
-However, markets recovered in the second half of the quarter as investors welcomed a deescalation in trade tensions, along with strong corporate earnings reports, resilient consumer spending data, and accommodative central bank policies.
+However, markets recovered in the second half of the quarter as investors welcomed a de-escalation in trade tensions, along with strong corporate earnings reports, resilient consumer spending data, and accommodative central bank policies.